-Audit Committee Key Responsibilities: Our Audit Committee is primarily concerned with overseeing management's processes and activities relating to the following: $\ u \ maintaining \ the \ reliability \ and \ integrity \ of \ our \ accounting \ policies, \ financial \ reporting \ practices \ and \ financial \ statements;$ Committee Members Juliana F. Hill, Chair U review all "Related Party Transactions" as such term is defined under Nasdag rules and the Statement of Policy with Respect to Related Lawrence A. Goodman Kurt C. Hall Mark B. Segall u the performance of our internal audit function and independent auditor; and U confirming compliance with laws and regulations, and the requirements of any stock exchange or quotation system on which our securities may be listed.
-Number of meetings in 2021: Our Audit Committee also is responsible for establishing procedures for the receipt of complaints regarding our accounting, internal accounting controls or audit matters, and the confidential, anonymous submission of concerns regarding questionable accounting or auditing matters, and overseeing the Company's compliance with applicable laws and regulations, the Company's Code of Business Conduct and Ethics and insider trading policy and other general risk assessment and management.
+Our Audit Committee is primarily concerned with overseeing management's processes and activities relating to the following:

+U maintaining the reliability and integrity of our accounting policies, financial reporting practices and financial statements;

+U review all "Related Party Transactions" as such term is defined under Nasdaq rules and the Statement of Policy with Respect to Related Party Transactions;

+$\boldsymbol{u}$ the performance of our internal audit function and independent auditor; and

+U confirming compliance with laws and regulations, and the requirements of any stock exchange or quotation system on which our securities may be listed.

+Our Audit Committee also is responsible for establishing procedures for the receipt of complaints regarding our accounting, internal accounting controls or audit matters, and the confidential, anonymous submission of concerns regarding questionable accounting or auditing matters, and overseeing the Company's compliance with applicable laws and regulations, the Company's Code of Business Conduct and Ethics and insider trading policy and other general risk assessment and management.
 Our Audit Committee's responsibilities are set forth in its charter, the current version of which was most recently reviewed by the Committee and approved by our Board in January 2021 in conjunction with the charter's annual review.
 The current version of the charter is available on our website at www.ncm.com at the Investor Relations link.

-Independence and Financial Literacy Each of the committee members was determined to be "independent" as required by the rules promulgated by the SEC under the Exchange A and by Nasdaq.
+Independence and Financial Literacy

+Each of the committee members was determined to be "independent" as required by the rules promulgated by the SEC under the Exchange Act and by Nasdaq.
 Each of them also meets the financial literacy requirements of Nasdaq.
 Our Board of Directors has determined that Ms. Hill qualifies as an "audit committee financial expert" as defined in the federal securities laws and regulations.